smit1998/Dungeon-Hero/README.md

 **Fergus**
 * Added all entities to the DungeonLoader and DungeonLoader controller
+* Added very basic enemy movement
+* Added constructor in DungeonLoader to allow for easy testing
+* Created map to test player interaction with entities

 **Duy**
 * completed method implementation for goal related classes